 Another strategy is to offer volunteer work opportunities to independent backpackers.
 We think a lot of tourists would like to make some kind of contribution to the places they visit, but don't know what to do.
 Therefore the host communities should put together an agenda of projects, short- and long-term, on which backpackers can participate.
 For instance, on arrival at a village, they might find postings for volunteer work in trail improvement, waste disposal pit construction, or English instruction.
 They could then choose a project most compatible with their itinerary.
 This is a procedure vastly different from most ecotourism operations, in which the tourists pay top dollar to join a highly structured excursion, where again most of the money winds up in the pockets of agents and service providers far from the ecotour destination.

-Bridges-PRTD aims to promote both study and volunteer tourism on a global scale -- not necessarily through our own projects, but by inspiring and coordinating similar efforts in remote mountain destinations around the world.
+Bridges-PRTD aimed to promote both study and volunteer tourism on a global scale -- not necessarily through our own projects, but by inspiring and coordinating similar efforts in remote mountain destinations around the world.

 While our primary interest is the mountainous areas, the highland-lowland linkages are such that we have had to expand our scope to include the gateway urban areas.
-To give a simple example of the inevitability of the broad approach: we had hoped to develop a project that would regularly remove non-biodegradable waste from the trekking area.
+To give a simple example of the inevitability of the wide-angle approach: we had hoped to develop a project that would regularly remove non-biodegradable waste from the trekking area.
 As it turns out, the garbage processing capability of the urban area is so negligible that it is pointless to transport the waste to Kathmandu: it would just end up dumped in a river, contributing to a far greater problem than the one it was meant to solve.
 Therefore, we became involved in an effort to upgrade urban tourism impact.

 Specifically, we began working with the Jhochhen Tole Tourism Promotion Committee to enhance living conditions and economic opportunities in a key area of Kathmandu.
 This area, which became known as Freak Street when hippies hung out there in the 1960s and 70s, is actually the cultural heart of Nepal.
 The area includes the most important temple district in Nepal, a World Heritage Site that is apparently utterly unfunded and unattended.
 The ancient alleys are home to hundreds of craftspeople, among the most skilled silverworkers, weavers, tailors, carvers, musical instrument makers, and painters in the world.
-However, in the last 25 years another district of Kathmandu has captured virtually all of the Freak Street's former clientele: Thamel, an area with virtually no attractions of its own, has become a tourist enclave, bursting with shops, hotels, restaurants, taxis, rickshaws, moneychangers, drugpushers, and Tiger Balm hawkers catering to the seasonal throngs.
-Freak Street is virtually abandoned, seedy, and economically depressed.
-The western boundary of the area is a river that has become a stinking sewer.
+However, in the last 35 years another district of Kathmandu has captured virtually all of the Freak Street's former clientele: Thamel, an area with virtually no attractions of its own, has become a tourist enclave, bursting with shops, hotels, restaurants, taxis, rickshaws, moneychangers, drugpushers, and Tiger Balm hawkers catering to the seasonal throngs.
+Freak Street was marginalized, seedy, and economically depressed.
+The western boundary of the area is a river that had become a stinking sewer.
 And yet it has possibilities, if only because Thamel has become so overcrowded that people are ready for the peace and quiet of a former Mecca.

 The thing that was holding back the Freak Street renaissance was, not surprisingly, money.
 Tourists these days, unlike the hippy trailblazers in the 1960s and 70s, are relatively demanding.
 The comparatively sleek hotels (still unbelievably cheap by our standards), the cybercafes, ice cream parlours, and the well-appointed shops have become significant elements of infrastructure.
 Rehabilitation of Jhochhen Tole requires investment.
 We thought that part of the solution was to enable local craftspeople to reach a global market without moving to Thamel.
 That means Internet.
 However, relatively few of the producers could afford a computer or Internet service.
 Even telephone service was hard to come by, requiring a lengthy wait or a large bribe.
 A credit card merchant account was practically out of the question for all but the most wealthy: due to the soft currency, a huge deposit is required.
 So, one of Bridges' projects was a collaboration with a local pashmina producer, to develop a marketing vehicle for pashmina textiles; our expectation was that, if this initial effort were successful, we would be able to put expand it into a Jhochhen Tole Bazaar, an Internet mall where any local merchant or producer could market goods overseas with virtually no start-up costs.
 Even a moderately successful effort along these lines would make a huge impact in the economic resources of the participants, and would encourage investment and cooperation in community projects to enhance tourism -- which, after all, is the local market for those same products.